 When the arc burns the zinc coating, it vaporizes, resulting in a large plume of fumes.
 Stick welding also generates a lot of welding fumes.
 As a result, the combined fumes can oversaturate a workshop in a short time, even if you use ventilation.

-Inhaling this dense fume cloud will result in a temporary sickness called metal fume fever (pubmed.gov) but also increases the risk for other long-term problems.
+Inhaling this dense fume cloud will result in a temporary sickness called metal fume fever (pubmed.gov) and increase the risk for other long-term problems.

-To avoid this, you should always stick weld galvanized steel outdoors, position yourself to avoid the fumes, and wear a welding respirator.
+To avoid this, you should always work outside, position yourself to avoid the fumes, and wear a welding respirator.

-Except for the fume generation problem, stick welding can reduce the previous defects because:
+Except for the fume problem, stick welding can reduce the previous defects because:

-- The stick welding rods are covered with flux material that contains many cleaning elements that clean the puddle and reduce porosity and spatter.
+- The stick rods are covered with flux material that contains many elements that clean the puddle and reduce porosity and spatter.

 - Stick welding always creates a strong arc that burns the zinc at fast rates and penetrates the metal deeper.

 - The strong gas coverage allows wide rod manipulation, so you can burn the zinc before it enters the puddle.